 Most listings are in the $20's per square foot per year.
-The Downtown San Leandro region is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $11 per sqft per year.
-That's a 36% decrease in rent.
+The Downtown San Leandro submarket is experiencing a a boost in rates.
+In the last 3 months, the median rate rose $28 per sqft per year.

 Compared to the rest of the East Bay market, the Downtown San Leandro submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 4 listings have been made available, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 5 listings have come on the market, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 40% of the listings in the Downtown San Leandro are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,160 sqft.
-Most properties in this region are approximately 2 floors.
-Most buildings in this market were built in 1977 and are Class C.
+The standard measurement for office space in this area is around 910 sqft.
+Most buildings in this area are around 2 stories.
+Most buildings in this market were built in 1979 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this area.
 Commute by public transit is the most popular way to get to work amongst Downtown San Leandro residents.
 Commuting around an hour a day is the norm for those who opt to reside in this part of town.